kavyaboompur/github-issue-ai-assistant/README.md

 Missing modules: Activate the virtual environment and reinstall dependencies

 Frontend error: Ensure the backend is running before starting the frontend
+###How to Use the Streamlit Frontend to Get Results

+1.Click the Start button when the application loads

+2.Copy and paste the GitHub repository URL

+3.Enter the issue number

+4.Click Analyze Issue

+5.Wait until the analysis is completed

+6.View the clean and readable analysis summary

+7.Click View Result to see the JSON output

+8.Optionally preview the GitHub issue

+9.Download the JSON output using the Download JSON button

+### Example Results and Screenshots
 ### results is being provide in google drive link = https://drive.google.com/file/d/1an2VZ27TGhHyTDghLzRciyoy7-6uZeSl/view?usp=sharing
 output...Screenshot Descriptions